TortugaAttack/thoughts/devops-on-github.md

 This should assure that the PR won't happen until the version is properly set new.

+## Create CHANGELOG.md for release body

+Create a file called CHANGELOG.md and write all changes since the last version in there.
+This will be used as the text body in the release.

 ## Continous Integration Workflow

 create a file called ci.yml in .github/workflows/